mapbox/jsxtreme-markdown/README.md

 A default template is provided that produces the output exemplified below.
 (Alternately, you can provide your own template.)

+By default, **there are two special front matter properties":**
+- `wrapper`: Path to a wrapper component.
+  This wrapper component will receive the following props:
+  - All the props passed to the component at runtime.
+  - A `frontMatter` prop containing all the parsed front matter.
+  - A `children` prop that is the JSX content generated from your source Markdown.
+- `modules`: An array of lines of JS code that `require` or `import` modules that will be used in the interpolated JS and JSX.

 ```js
 const mdReactTransformer = require('md-react-transformer');